Ukendio/jecs/README.md

 for playerId, playerPosition, health in world:query(Position, Health) do
     local totalDamage = 0
-    for opponentId, opponentPosition, damage in world:query(Position, Damage) do if (playerPosition - opponentPosition).Magnitude < 5 then
+    for opponentId, opponentPosition, damage in world:query(Position, Damage) do if playerId == opponentId then
+            continue
+        end
+        if (playerPosition - opponentPosition).Magnitude < 5 then
             totalDamage += damage
         end
+        -- We create a pair between the relation component `DamagedBy` and the entity id of the opponent.
-        world:set(playerId, ECS_PAIR(DamagedBy, opponentId), totalDamage)
+        -- This will allow us to specifically query for damage exerted by a specific opponent. world:set(playerId, ECS_PAIR(DamagedBy, opponentId), totalDamage)
     end
 end